Rating Rules and Handicapping Systems

 B + PHRF

 Who Uses It– Historically used for USA casual fleet racing, PHRF has grown be be accepted as a division in several major national races, as well.

-Where We Fit In– US Sailing’s PHRF Committee is charged with the development and maintenance of the national rule, including the national appeals process.
+Where We Fit In– The US Sailing PHRF Committee is charged with the development and maintenance of the national rule, including the national appeals process.
 While handicaps are assigned locally, US Sailing provides certain standards and guidelines to maintain a degree of consistency between fleets.
 Additionally, as a member benefit, US Sailing develops the PHRF Fleet Handicap Book– a compilation of yacht base handicaps by class from more than 60 PHRF Fleets throughout North America listing over 5000 classes.
 The Offshore Office also offers administrative and handicapping services to participating PHRF Fleets.
 The term “Performance Handicap Racing Fleet (PHRF)” is protected by copy-rightfor use by US Sailing and sanctioned regional fleets.

 PHRF certificates are assigned by each local fleet.
 Be sure to check your Notice of Race to ensure you are certified by the appropriate fleet.
 Basic hull, sail, and rig details are owner declared and ratings assigned by class.

 - US Sailing services applications for: